heitorc62/Mega-Jogo-Da-Velha/README.md

 ```py
 def reset(self)
 ```
-The **reset** method clean the entire game and keep the players that were playing.
+The **reset** method cleans the entire game and keeps the players that were playing.
 ```py
 def playing(self)
 ```
-The **playing** method run the entire game and stop when someone won the game or all cell's are filled.
+The **playing** method runs the entire game and stops when someone won the game or all cell's are filled.
 ```py
 def show_winner(self)
 ```
-The **show_winner** method print the winner of the game or when the game tied.
+The **show_winner** method prints the winner of the game or when the game tied.

 ## Players Classes
 This repository has three player types: